 This type of cancer is a rare form of ovarian cancer that is more common in people of East Asian descent.
 Clear cell carcinoma is seen more often in people who have had endometriosis.
 Like other forms of ovarian cancer, it is usually treated with surgery and chemotherapy, although clear cell carcinoma is also very resistant to chemo.

-Mucinous ovarian cancer is the most common type of ovarian cancer in women under 40.
+Mucinous ovarian cancer is the most common type of ovarian cancer in people under 40.
 It is often diagnosed when tumors are still at an early stage, in which case it has a good prognosis.
 It is also often resistant to chemotherapy.
 Mucinous tumors may be hard to tell apart from tumors that have spread to the ovary from other locations in the body.

 Cancer experts usually classify tumors in two ways.
 Benign tumors are noncancerous, often harmless, and won’t spread to other tissues.
 Malignant tumors grow quickly and may spread throughout the body, making a person very sick.
 Some types of tumors appear to be in the middle of these two categories.
 Doctors refer to these tumors as borderline.

 Borderline epithelial tumors, also called low malignant potential tumors, make up about 15 percent of ovarian cancers.
-These are most often seen in women between the ages of 20 and 40.
+These are most often seen in people between the ages of 20 and 40.
 Borderline tumors are treated with surgery, but not usually with chemotherapy.

 The majority of ovarian germ cell tumors are benign, which means they are not cancerous and are not usually life-threatening.
-There are a few kinds of benign germ cell tumors, but the most common is a mature teratoma, which occurs most often in teens and young women.
+There are a few kinds of benign germ cell tumors, but the most common is a mature teratoma, which occurs most often in teens and young people.
 These are treated by surgically removing some or all of the ovary.

 This type of tumor is cancerous and is not very common.
 They often come with a good prognosis.
-Malignant germ cell tumors are often found in teens or younger women.
+Malignant germ cell tumors are often found in teens or younger people.
 There are several types of malignant germ cell ovarian tumors, including dysgerminomas, immature teratomas, and endodermal sinus tumors.

 Dysgerminomas are the most common type of cancerous germ cell tumor.
-They most often appear in teens and young women.
+They most often appear in teens and young people.
 Treatment involves removal of the affected ovary, which usually cures the disease.
 Even if a dysgerminoma has spread outside the ovary, surgery plus radiation or chemo can be effective in 90 percent of cases.

 An immature teratoma is a cancerous version of the mature teratoma.
 Immature teratomas are much more rare than the benign type.
 They occur most often in children and teens.
 Immature teratomas are treated with surgery, and may require chemo if they have spread.